JellyRollJunior/chiikawa-post/README.md

 -   bcryptjs

 todo
-- membership page
-    - redirect to homepage if member
-    - redirect to homepage if admin
-    - redirect to homepage if not logged in
 - admin page
     - redirect to homepage if not member
     - redirect to homepage if admin
     - redirect to homepage if not logged in
-- login page
-    - redirect to homepage if member
-    - redirect to homepage if admin
-    - redirect to homepage if not member
 - post page
     - redirect to homepage if not logged in